Quantum64/VPNBackend/docs/WINDOWS.md

 <img src="winstall.png" width="700">

 4) Continue clicking next until the certificate is installed, you do not need to change any other options.
+When you are asked for a password, LEAVE THE BOX BLANK and click next.

 <img src="wfinish.png" width="700">